 Since every project is unique, there is no one best server CPU.
 Review these descriptions of our popular dedicated server CPUs to find one that fits your needs and budget.
-Each of these systems come with a variety of features and all support ECC Memory.
+Each of these systems comes with a variety of features, available with 10 Gbps Network speed in New York, Los Angeles, London, and Montreal. and all support ECC Memory.

 Intel Xeon E3 1270 V6

-This 4 cores / 8 thread processor has a PassMark of 11184 with a clock speed of 3.80 GHz.
-It's the perfect modern processor for server requirements that require a high clock-speed and less than 64GB of RAM.
-Intel Xeon Scalable, 1S only.
-Also includes 8 MB Intel's Smart Cache and max Turbo Frequency 4.20
+This 4 cores / 8 thread processor has a PassMark of 9017 with a clock speed of 3.80 GHz.
+It's the perfect modern processor for server requirements that require a high clock-speed and 32 of RAM.
+Intel Xeon Scalable, 1S only and 10Gbps Network Speed ready.

 Ideal Uses: Web Hosting, E-Commerce Sites